Head Space

 Improving your academic workflow isn’t about squeezing more things into less time.
 It’s about spending more time on fewer things.

-• Weekly review: Using Obsidian to close open loops
+• Use a weekly review to close open loops

 • Share what you learn